boazbk/tcs/lec_03_computation.md

 An algorithm breaks down a _complex_ calculation into a series of _simpler_ steps.
 These steps can be executed in a variety of different ways, including:

-* Writing down symbols on a piece of paper
+* Writing down symbols on a piece of paper.

 * Modifying the current flowing on electrical wires.

-* Binding a protein to a strand of DNA
+* Binding a protein to a strand of DNA.

-* Response to a stimulus by a member of a collection (e.g., a bee in a colony, a trader in a market).
+* Responding to a stimulus by a member of a collection (e.g., a bee in a colony, a trader in a market).

 To formally define algorithms, let us try to "err on the side of simplicity" and model our "basic steps" as truly minimal.